Installation

 2. Confirm the app uses .UseAvaloniaSourceGeneratedXaml() before debugging runtime loading or hot reload.

-3. Confirm class-backed views do not keep an unconditional parameterless InitializeComponent() wrapper around AvaloniaXamlLoader.Load(this).
+3. If class-backed views and App.axaml.cs still keep a parameterless InitializeComponent() wrapper around AvaloniaXamlLoader.Load(this), confirm XamlSourceGenIlWeavingEnabled=true.